FX-Wood/merryall-manse/README.md

 1. Clone this repository using git
 2. modify the source files
 3. submit a change request to the repository (GitHub calls these "Pull Requests")

+### Quick contributing
+If the above scares you, try contributing with GitHub's included editor.
+Navigate to https://github.com/fx-wood/merryall-manse and edit one of the markdown files in the jekyll-site directory.